-COMPUTER TECH 185 DIRECTED STUDY - 1 UNIT (CSU) COMPUTER TECH 285 DIRECTED STUDY - 2 UNITS (CSU) COMPUTER TECH 385 DIRECTED STUDY - 3 UNITS (CSU)
+COMPUTER TECH 185 DIRECTED STUDY - 1 UNIT (CSU) COMPUTER TECH 285 DIRECTED STUDY - 2 UNITS (CSU) COMPUTER TECH 385 DIRECTED STUDY -

+3 UNITS (CSU)

+Lecture 1 hour per unit.
 These courses allow students in Computer Technology to pursue Directed Study on a contract basis under the direction of a supervising instructor.
 Credit Limit: A maximum of 3 units in Directed Study may be taken for credit.
 Prerequisites: Computer Technology 1 or 12 and concurrent enrollment or completion of Computer Technology 20.